radosz99/Java-AdvancedTechniques/README.md

 ### Technologies
 - Java

-### Running
-Create a list in *Test.java* and run by choose one of algorithm to sort it.
 ### Description
 Application provides an interface for sort list of *IElement* objects (*FloatElement* or *IntElement*) consisting of key and value.
 Currently available algorithms: